Carter Family: Second generation

-A documentary about the family, Sunny Side of Life, was released in 1985.
+A film documentary about the family, Sunny Side of Life, was released in 1985.

-In 1987, reunited sisters June Carter Cash and Helen and Anita Carter, along with June's daughter Carlene Carter, appeared as the Carter Family and were featured on a 1987 television episode of Austin City Limits along with June's husband Johnny Cash.
+In 1987, reunited sisters June Carter Cash and Helen and Anita Carter, along with June's daughter Carlene Carter, appeared as the Carter Family.
+They were featured on a 1987 television episode of Austin City Limits, along with June's husband Johnny Cash.

 Third generation

 The Carter Family name was revived for a third time, under the name Carter Family III.
-A project of descendants of the original Carter Family, John Carter Cash (grandson of Maybelle Carter, son of June Carter Cash and Johnny Cash) and Dale Jett (grandson of A.P. and Sara Carter) along with John's then-wife Laura (Weber) Cash.
+It was a project of descendants of the original Carter Family, John Carter Cash (grandson of Maybelle Carter, son of June Carter Cash and Johnny Cash) and Dale Jett (grandson of A.P. and Sara Carter), along with John's wife Laura (Weber) Cash.
 They released their first album, Past & Present, in 2010.

-Rosie Nix Adams, daughter of June Carter Cash, was also a semi-regular performing member of the Carter Family.
+Rosie Nix Adams, daughter of June Carter Cash and her second husband, was also a semi-regular performing member of the Carter Family.

-Third Generation family member Carlene Carter (granddaughter of Maybelle Carter) had for some time ventured into pop music when she became part of the 1987 Carter Family's second generation revival.
+Third Generation family member Carlene Carter (granddaughter of Maybelle Carter) had ventured into pop music before becoming part of the 1987 Carter Family's second generation revival.